samuelpratt/Sudoku/README.md

 ### Recognising the digits

-This is done using Tess-Two.
+This is done using Tess-Two (https://github.com/rmtheis/tess-two).
 All we do is feed the extracted digits into the parser.

 In order to assist recognition we hint Tess-Two and tell it we're only expecting numbers